prantlf/datetime-locale-patterns/README.md

 This library uses Unicode data to compute the patterns.
 It means that it does not need a working implementation of `Intl.DateTimeFormat`, but its size is increased by the size of the data.
 If you are interested in a library, which uses `Intl.DateTimeFormat` and needs no data, have look at [intl-datetimeformat-options].

+Related projects:

+* [date-and-time-formatter] - formats a date/time value to a localised string using a pattern consisting of [Unicode LDML] tokens.
+* [datetime-placeholder] - simplifies a date/time-formatting pattern using [Unicode LDML] tokens to a pattern usable in date/time pickers.
+* [intl-datetimeformat-options] - provides localized date/time format patterns for styles `full`, `long`, `medium` and `short`, using [`Intl.DateTimeFormat`].
+* [intl-datetimeformat-pattern] - creates a valid [`Intl.DateTimeFormat`] options object from a [Unicode CLDR] skeleton or token pattern.

 ## Motivation

 When do you need to know the date/time format pattern?
 When is just formatting a date or time values to a string not enough?